 And his accusers came to mock him there, challenging him to come down if he really were Messiah.

 Judas the snitch, doesn’t testify

 Radin discusses the Judas story with some skepticism.
 And he provides a basis for that skepticism in his book.
-One observation bears repeating here, however.
+But one observation bears repeating here.

 Judas was one of the twelve disciples at the Last Supper, of course.
-He betrays Jesus.
+But he alone betrays Jesus.
 And he becomes a snitch for the authorities, by identifying him at the time of his arrest (before the trials).

 Accounts of what happened with Judas after that differ.
-But, Judas did not testify at either trial of Jesus.
-He didn’t testify at the religious crime trial, or at the political crime trial.
+But Judas did not testify at either trial of Jesus.
+He didn’t testify at either the religious crime trial, or at the political crime trial.

-Criminal lawyers are familiar with this phenomenon today, and the various reasons for it.
+Criminal lawyers are familiar with this prosecution tactic today; and the reasons for it.

 Lessons for the law today

 Radin’s book The Trial of Jesus of Nazareth is wonderful.
-It examines the Christian Gospels versions of the trials, written a couple of hundred years after the fact.
+It examines the Christian Gospels versions of the trials, written a couple of hundred years after the historical fact.
 But it also covers the limited contemporary commentators, about these events.
-He explores the historic and political context.
-This helps us understand what really may have happened – apart from simply accepting the conflicting Gospels at face value.
+And he explores the historic and political context.
+So this helps us understand what really may have happened – apart from simply accepting the conflicting Gospels at face value.

-As criminal lawyers, we see the use of criminal trials by religious and political authorities to stop a threat to power.
-Along the way, we have a snitch who assists the arrest but won’t testify.
+As criminal lawyers, we again see religious and political authorities using of criminal trials to stop a threat to their power.
+And along the way, we have a snitch who assists the arrest but won’t testify.

-We have a highly intelligent accused.
+But we have a highly intelligent accused.
 Without a lawyer, he refuses to answer questions or accusations by witnesses, prosecutors or the authorities.
 This was the last story about Jesus acting as a criminal defense lawyer.
-But it’s not the first.
+But it’s not the first: